-The Sirenland fellowship provides travel, room and board and fees for attending The Sirenland Writers Conference in Positano , Italy .
-It is given to a writer who is in the process of completing a project, but has not published a book before March, 2009.
+The Sirenland Fellowship provides travel, room and board and fees for attending The Sirenland Writers Conference in Positano , Italy.
+It is given to a writer who is in the process of completing a project, but has not published a book before March, 2016.
 The fellowship cannot be applied for; candidates are nominated by a panel of publishing professionals.
-All entries are read blind and the winner chosen by Dani Shapiro .
-The fellowship is sponsored by Antonio Sersale, the owner and manager of Le Sirenuse.
+All entries are read blind and the winner chosen by Dani Shapiro.

 Sirenland would like to thank the following nominators: